Murder of Lee Kim Lai: Murder of Chew Theng Hin

 Suddenly, Hwee Kuan restrained Chew from behind and placed a knife to his neck.
-Ching Boon stuffed a cloth into his mouth and warned him not to make any noise while brandishing the icepick.
+Yeo stuffed a cloth into his mouth and warned him not to make any noise while brandishing the ice pick.
 He tied the driver with the nylon ropes and ordered him out of the taxi, when Chew suddenly attempted to break free from the aggressors.
-He was quickly subdued by Ching Boon and Chin Hock while Hwee Kuan stabbed Chew in the stomach.
-Ching Boon and Hwee Kuan pulled the driver out of the taxi and dumped him in a roadside drain as Chin Hock got into the driver's seat and prepared to move off.
+He was quickly subdued by Yeo and Chin Hock while Hwee Kuan stabbed Chew in the stomach.
+Yeo and Hwee Kuan pulled the driver out of the taxi and dumped him in a roadside drain as Chin Hock got into the driver's seat and prepared to move off.
 Just then, they spotted Chew attempting to climb out of the drain.
-Ching Boon and Hwee Kuan stabbed the man in the neck with the icepick and knife respectively causing Chew to fall back into the drain.
+Yeo and Hwee Kuan stabbed the man in the neck with the ice pick and knife respectively causing Chew to fall back into the drain.
 When they returned to the car, Chew was spotted again trying to climb out leading to a third round of stabbings.
 Chin Hock drove the taxi towards the main gate of the PRU base.